cd-mcfarland/fast_prng/README.txt

         Modified code of Super-Fast Mersene Twister used for uniform PRNG (http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/).
 Some code that
         supported older architectures was removed.
-Functions for seeding the PRNG and accessing the array of PRNs without unnecessary bounds-checking were added.
+Functions for seeding the PRNG and accessing the array of PRNs without unnecessary bounds- checking were added.

     exponential.h